chef/chef-web-docs/chef_master/source/delivery_build_cookbook.rst

       **Verify SSL**  When selected, have GitHub perform SSL certificate verification when it connects to Chef Automate to run its web hooks.

 #.
-If you choose **Bitbucket**, you must follow the integration steps in :doc:`Integrate Delivery with Bitbucket </integrate_delivery_bitbucket>` before you can add a project.
+If you choose **Bitbucket**, you must follow the integration steps in `Integrate Delivery with Bitbucket </integrate_delivery_bitbucket.html>`__ before you can add a project.
 After you have done that you can add a new Chef Automate project through this web UI by entering the Bitbucket project key, repository, and target branch information.

 #.
 Click **Save and Close**.